HubTou/mtoc/README.md

 or [mdoc(7)](https://www.freebsd.org/cgi/man.cgi?query=mdoc&sektion=7) pages
 by using the *-n* or *--no* options with a *man* or *mdoc* parameter.

+The *-t* or *--type* options will add the type of man page after a pipe character: man, mdoc, other, so(X):{man, mdoc, other}, with X indicating the number of redirections (more than 3 will cause an error in order to prevent loops).

 The *-f* and *-n* options can be used multiple times.

 ### OPTIONS